abcnorio/nspawn-aiml/Readme.md

 dig github.com +short #140.82.121.4
 ```

 If all works well, now start the container for the first time manually.
-First check we have still our variables exported.
-You can do that whenever something does not look ok, e.g. accidentially exiting the `root` account will remove the exported variables or using a different terminal, etc. This happens more often than expected.
+First we confirm that we still have our variables exported.
+You can do that whenever something does not look ok, e.g. accidentially exiting a terminal, etc. This happens more often than expected.
+That's why we used `export` initially to make values available on the system independent from closing a terminal.

 ```bash
 export -p
 ```
 If the variables exported earlier are not here, re-apply them.
+The container is started with

 ```bash
 systemd-nspawn -D $OFFICIALPATH/$VNAME -U --machine $VNAME
 ```

-First, we set a `root` password
+Let's set a `root` password

 ```bash
 # inside container